Workers' Rights: Breaks

 Further exceptions apply to security staff and shift workers.
 One type of situation refers to employees choosing to change shifts.
 The full daily rest doesn’t apply if the pattern they chose means they cannot take it fully between the end of one shift and the beginning of the next one.
 However, they should be getting compensatory rest as soon as reasonably possible.

 Workers can also choose to opt out of the 48-hour week, so they can work longer shifts.
-However, they must still have adequate breaks, unless they choose not to take rest time at work.
+However, they must still have adequate breaks.

 How to best manage employee regular breaks